warwalrux/tools/README.md

 Warwalrux one-size-fits-all apache do-er.

-asf does a lot of basic system-based apache.org oriented $stuff
+asf does a lot of basic system-based apache.org oriented $stuff run `asf help` for details

 ### checkip
 check abuseipdb.com for the provided IP address.
 The script returns the number of times it's been reported.

 ### dump
-a python based tool for examining / converting various object types.
+a python-based tool for examining / converting various object types with Jinja.

 ### evim  // Apache Tool
 hiera-eyaml wrapper evim (encrypted vim)